The Materials Research Centre (MRC)

 as the Material Research Centre in 1987.

-active faculty members, 1 emeritus faculty member and
+active faculty members, 2 emeritus faculty members and

 associate faculty members from other departments, including

 one honorary professor.
 Faculty members who have recently

 retired after many years of distinguished service continue

 to serve in various honorary capacities as well.
 In the past